pkgw/website/content/2024/fun-python-filtering-pattern.md

 ```

 This pattern is really easy to implement, too.
 The approach that I’ve taken is
 as follows.
-An action like `drop` is a method that returns a lightweight
+An action like `drop` is expressed as a property that’s a lightweight
 `Selector` object:

 ```python